Historic Sites of Manitoba: Canadian Pacific Railway North Transcona Yard (RM of Springfield)

 To support the new railway hub, numerous nearby residential areas with graded streets were called for, along with some 14 miles of sidewalk.
 Amenities and local businesses including a licensed 36-room, three-storey hotel (on Van Horne Avenue at the corner of King Street), post office, banks, and several commercial venues.
 Among those involved in the development was real estate agent William Grassie, for whom present-day Grassie Boulevard is named.
 Contractor George Neil was tasked with erecting several hundred houses to supply lodgings for the railway employees.
 Of the 50,000 residents and several thousand employees who were envisioned would live in the area one day, only a fraction ever materialized.
 With the onset of the First World War, resources were redirected to support the war effort.

 The yard was closed on 15 December 1928 with the firing of 328 CPR employees.
 The remaining staff, some 800-1000, were re-deployed to the company’s other Winnipeg-area yards.
 Though still an active rail yard, most of the large structures, along with a sizable amount of track, have long since been removed.
 The planned grain yard was never built.
 Rail access to the site is now via the eastern flank only, as the westbound track exiting the yard now ends between Lagamodiere Boulevard and Chief Peguis Trail.
-Its former connections to the CPR Bergen-Cutoff Railway Bridge as well as the Marconi Line (now the Northeast Pioneer Greenway) were removed.
+Its former connections to the CPR Bergen-Cutoff Railway Bridge as well as the Marconi Line (now the Northeast Pioneers Greenway) were removed and yard trackage has also been notably reduced since first opened.
 A new heating plant for the roundhouse was tendered in May 1927, though all that remained of the roundhouse as of late 2016 was its chimney and traces of the foundation.
 In late 2016, the chimney and most other remaining features were demolished.

 Yard Capacity (1914)